jerydam/HealFi/README.md

-# HeFi - Decentralized Health Savings and Microcredit Platform
+# HealFi - Decentralized Health Savings and Microcredit Platform

-HeFi is a decentralized platform built on the CELO blockchain, designed to provide affordable health savings and microcredit solutions for underserved communities, particularly in Africa.
-Leveraging CELO's stablecoins (cUSD) and a community-driven governance model, HeFi enables users to save for healthcare, access low/no-interest microloans, and connect with healthcare providers—all without traditional banking systems.
+HealFi is a decentralized platform built on the CELO blockchain, designed to provide affordable health savings and microcredit solutions for underserved communities, particularly in Africa.
+Leveraging CELO's stablecoins (cUSD) and a community-driven governance model, HealFi enables users to save for healthcare, access low/no-interest microloans, and connect with healthcare providers—all without traditional banking systems.

 ## Problem Context
 Access to healthcare financing in Africa is limited due to high out-of-pocket costs, inadequate insurance, and inaccessible microcredit systems with high interest rates.
-HeFi offers a transparent, secure, and inclusive solution.
+HealFi offers a transparent, secure, and inclusive solution.

 ## Features
 - **Health Savings Pools**: Save small amounts in cUSD, pooled into smart contracts for interest via staking.